We are so happy to present to you what we’ve been working on in August:

 And we chose the first week of September to share the guide with you, when the new season is fresh and the colors of late summer mesmerizing (despite the occasional thunderstorm).
 Most flowers in Venice are now blooming, including wisteria, which is enjoying its third bloom of the year!
-And so are the trees in a very special garden in Venice, Koelreuteria (the orange-balloon blossoms below) and Lagerstroemia (the pink blossoms in the third picture below).
-We will show you this special garden on the blog next week!
+And so are the trees in a very special garden in Venice, the secret gardens of the San Zaccaria monastery: Koelreuteria (the orange-balloon blossoms below) and Lagerstroemia (the pink blossoms in the third picture below).

-This weekend, we are celebrating the new season by publishing our new City Guide 2020!
-It’s our personal answer to the one question our guests have asked us many times: Where can I find the real Venice, beyond the crowds?
+This City Guide 2020 is our personal answer to the one question our guests have asked us many times: Where can I find the real Venice, beyond the crowds?

 The way you visit Venice is changing, and it will be changing even more in 2020.
 When I started blogging in 2012, the Venice I was describing in my blog A Garden in Venice was perceived in a different way.
 By now, the first thing people ask me when they arrive in Venice is how is the city dealing with overtourism?
 My answer to this question is that we usually forget that tourists usually see just one half of the city.
 It means that the other fifty per cent are largely unexplored, because it consists of gardens that are private and normally not open to the public!
 This is what I mean when I write about the Venice behind the scenes.

 This secret city holds surprising insights!
 As our grandmother Lina says, the time has come to share stories and insights every visitor should know before they plan their trip or sightseeing tour in Venice.